lpolish/localtunnel/README.md

 - `--subdomain` request a named subdomain on the localtunnel server (default is random characters)
 - `--local-host` proxy to a hostname other than localhost
+- `--max-reconnect` maximum number of reconnection attempts (default is 10)
+- `--reconnect-backoff` initial delay in ms between reconnection attempts (doubles with each attempt, default is 1000ms)
+- `--detailed-logs` enable detailed request logging with timestamps and headers
+- `--status-monitor` display periodic connection status updates
+- `--request-log-size` maximum number of requests to keep in memory (default is 100)

 You may also specify arguments via env variables.
 E.x.